Annual Calendar 2021

 National Film Archive of Japan Calendar (April, 2021 – March, 2022)

-*We will reopen from June 1.
+*We have reopened from June 1.
 For more detailed information, please see here.
 (Updated: May 29, 2021)

 *NFAJ will be closed on Mondays, during screening preparation, between exhibitions; Dec.
 27, 2021 -Jan.
 3, 2022.